dcvanriper/markdown-cv/index.md

 ## Appointments

-Director of Spatial Analysis, Minnesota Population Center, University of Minnesota, 2010-present.
+Director of Spatial Analysis, Institute for Social Research and Data Innovation, University of Minnesota, 2010-present.

 Research Fellow, Minnesota Population Center, University of Minnesota, 2005-2010.